DarrenOfficial/dpaste/README.md

 [![Build Status](https://travis-ci.org/bartTC/dpaste.png?branch=master)](https://travis-ci.org/bartTC/dpaste)
 [![Coverage Status](https://coveralls.io/repos/bartTC/dpaste/badge.png?branch=master)](https://coveralls.io/r/bartTC/dpaste?branch=master)

 dpaste is a Django based pastebin.
-It's intended to run separatly but its also possible to be installed into an existing Django project like a regular app.
+It's intended to run separately but its also possible to be installed into an existing Django project like a regular app.

 You can find a live example on http://dpaste.de/